 The curriculum in the Lower School has been carefully selected and is continually being reviewed in light of standardized test scores, teacher evaluation, and student readiness for Middle School.
-In addition to Bible, Reading, Math, English, Spelling, Social Studies, and Science, students in Junior Kindergarten through Second Grade receive explicit phonics instruction.
+In addition to Bible, Reading, Math, English, Spelling, Social Studies, and Science, students in Pre-Kindergarten through Second Grade receive explicit phonics instruction.
 All grades participate in classes in STEM, Art, Spanish, Physical Education, and Music on a weekly or bi-weekly basis.

 The Foundations and Frameworks Reading program is a hallmark of the Lower School curriculum.
 F&F focuses on building skills in reading comprehension, provides for differentiated instruction, develops critical thinking, engages students in creative, collaborative work, and encourages communication among students as well as with the teacher.
 Another important piece of the Lower School curriculum is the Delta Science program.
 Each unit is built around hands-on activities that are student-centered.
 Students are involved in the discovery process of learning in units of physical, earth, and life science each year.